Stardust567/recruitInfo/README.md

 > employ

+This spider saves data in MySQL, you can alter the connection setting in `pipelins.py`.

+You also can choose MongoDB to store the data,  the connection setting is in `settings.py`.

-This spider saves data in mongoDB, but you can choose another way of saving data in a json file.
+Obviously, you can choose another way of saving data in a json file instead of database.

 You can learn more about using **Scrapy** by going through [my blog](https://stardust567.github.io/post/b2a.html).

 ## Running the spiders

+**Make sure that you have altered `ITEM_PIPELINES` in `settings.py`.**

 You can run a spider using the scrapy crawl command, such as: